hesamyavari/Terraform/README.md

-terraform code for manage cloud Infrastructure
+Terraform code for manage cloud Infrastructure
 # Terraform

-terraform code for create 2 instance and one load balancer
+Terraform code for create 2 instance and one load balancer

 ## Installation